Gromatics/overlapjs/README.md

 # OverlapJs
-OverlapJs is a TypeScript library designed to effortlessly handle overlaps between two HTML elements.
-It provides a simple yet powerful solution for detecting and filling the intersection area of two elements on a web page.
+OverlapJs is a lightweight and versatile npm package designed to seamlessly blend and overlap two HTML div elements, allowing you to effortlessly integrate images or colors into the overlapping areas.

 ![Draggable](readme/draggable.gif)